-Author of An Unquiet Mind, Professor of Psychiatry at The Johns Hopkins School of Medicine, Kay Redfield Jamison is an international authority and researcher on mood disorders.
-Chosen by TIME as a “Hero of Medicine," she has unique insight into the world of mental illness.
+Author of An Unquiet Mind and Professor of Psychiatry at The Johns Hopkins School of Medicine, Kay Redfield Jamison is an international authority and researcher on mood disorders.
+Named a “Hero of Medicine" by TIME, she has unique insight into the world of mental illness.

 Dr. Jamison went public with her own struggle with manic depression in a 1995 Washington Post article and subsequent New York Times bestseller, An Unquiet Mind: A Memoir of Moods and Madness, which according to Oliver Sacks, “stands alone in the literature of manic depression for its bravery, brilliance, and beauty.”
 Since its release, she has become a trusted advocate for the millions who suffer from mental illness.